hawaiiCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 How Do I Find Hawaii Traffic Court Records?

 Hawaii traffic court records can be accessed from the State Judiciary website using the eCourt Kokua service and searching for the required record.
-Traffic court records can also be accessed by visiting the District Court where the records are located and filing a request for the records.
-It is also possible to find them using third-party websites such as CourtRecords.Us
+They can also be accessed by visiting the District Court where the records are located and filing a request for them.
+Third-party websites such as HawaiiCourtRecords.Us can also be used to find them.

 Additionally, publicly available traffic records are accessible from some third-party websites.
-These websites offer the benefit of not being limited by geographical record availability and can often serve as a starting point when researching a specific or multiple records.
+These websites offer the benefit of not being limited by geographical record availability and can serve as a starting point when researching specific or multiple records.
 To find a record using the search engines on these sites, interested parties may be required to provide:

-- The name of someone involved, providing it is not a juvenile
+• The name of someone involved, provided it is not a juvenile

-- The assumed location of the record in question such as a city, county, or state name
+• The assumed location of the record in question, such as a city, county, or state name

-Third-party sites are not government-sponsored websites, and record availability may differ from official channels.
+Third-party sites are not government-sponsored websites; record availability may differ from official channels.

 What Information is Required to Obtain Hawaii Traffic Court Records?